Ambitiousways/secure-infra-audit-toolkit/README.md

 Designed with real-world IT and plant environments in mind (e.g., manufacturing, labs, and enterprise networks), the toolkit emphasizes safe discovery, port visibility, and operational security best practices.

+## What This Shows Employers
+- Understanding of network and server attack surfaces
+- Port configuration and baseline validation
+- Identification of legacy and insecure protocols
+- Secure, authorized auditing practices
+- Clear documentation and reporting for remediation
+- Python scripting applied to cybersecurity operations